nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 [^1]: Interestingly, neuroscience research on antonym detection shows similar uncertainty patterns in human brains.
 The [N400 component (~400ms) measures semantic processing difficulty](https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2019.00285/full) - larger responses indicate unexpected/unrelated words, while the P300 component (~300-600ms) measures decision confidence.
 This brain-based uncertainty measurement parallels model entropy in LLMs, suggesting similar computational challenges in resolving semantic competition.

-[^2]: Transformer circuits research reveals that language processing appears hierarchically separated, with three distinct computational parts: operation (e.g., antonym), operand (e.g., small), and language context as shown through research on [multilingual transformer circuits](https://transformer-circuits.pub/2025/attribution-graphs/biology.html#dives-multilingual).
+[^2]: [Multilingual transformer circuits](https://transformer-circuits.pub/2025/attribution-graphs/biology.html#dives-multilingual) research also interestingly reveals that language processing appears hierarchically separated, with three distinct computational parts: operation (e.g., antonym), operand (e.g., small), and language context.
 The hierarchical language separation reflects ideas from the [Revised Hierarchical Model (RHM)](https://www.sciencedirect.com/science/article/pii/S0749596X84710084) for bilingual word recognition.
 RHM proposes that bilinguals maintain a hierarchy between their native language (L1) and second language (L2), where L2 words are initially accessed through L1 conceptual links before developing direct conceptual connections.

-[^3]: [Bilinguals automatically activate phonological representations from both languages when reading](https://pmc.ncbi.nlm.nih.gov/articles/PMC12426078/).
-In masked priming studies, where a word is flashed quick enough to be seen but not processed, participants showed faster responses when prime and target words shared sounds across languages (like Dutch "wie" /wi/ and French "OUI" /wi/), demonstrating non-selective activation.
-This suggests that even human brains don't cleanly separate language processing.
+[^3]: As an example of rich phonological processing in humans: [bilinguals automatically activate phonological representations from both languages when reading](https://pmc.ncbi.nlm.nih.gov/articles/PMC12426078/).
+In masked priming studies, where words flash too quickly for conscious processing, participants responded faster when prime and target words shared sounds across languages despite different meanings (like Dutch "wie" /wi/ and French "OUI" /wi/), demonstrating automatic cross-linguistic phonological activation.

 [^4]: Rhyme recognition in LLMs can also theoretically be orthographically determined - "visually" learned from how words are written rather than how they sound.
 Depending on the granularity of tokenization schemes, models can identify that "cat," "bat," and "mat" share the same ending pattern.
 However, this orthographic approach can be misleading: words like "enough," "trough," and "cough" appear to rhyme orthographically but don't actually share the same sounds, potentially leading to incorrect phonetic inferences in text-only trained models.